1850

 1850 Quick Finder Chart

-With only two obverse and two reverse dies for the year, and major markers on each, attribution is very easy.
+With only one obverse and two reverse dies for the year, and major markers on each, attribution is very easy.

 Click the links below to view the details of each die marriage.